Skip to main content

 • Lightweight layers (an unbuttoned overshirt, a loose blazer) add variety without overheating

-• Avoid heavy denim, leather, and polyester — they trap heat and show sweat quickly
+• Avoid heavy denim, leather, and polyester.
+They trap heat and show sweat quickly

 Colors That Work in Summer Light